This is the October 2, 2013 revision of the UltraViolet FAQ.

-Note that all UltraViolet launches so far have been "phase 1" with only streaming and proprietary downloads.
-The second phase, with interoperable downloads using the UltraViolet Common File Format and UltraViolet players, has been delayed until the second half of 2013.
+All UltraViolet launches so far have been "phase 1" with only streaming and proprietary downloads.
+The second phase, with interoperable downloads using the UltraViolet Common File Format and UltraViolet players, has been delayed until the first half of 2014.

-The first phase provides the account and digital collection system but focuses on streaming access.
-The second phase adds download services for UltraViolet players, and will begin when UltraViolet players become available in the market.
+The first phase provides the account and Library system but focuses on streaming access.
+The second phase adds download services for UltraViolet players, and will begin when UltraViolet files and players become available in the market.
 UltraViolet rights purchased in phase 1 will automatically extend to downloads in phase 2.

 UltraViolet supports any form of video — movies, TV shows, and so on— as long as the content owner licenses it for use in the UltraViolet ecosystem.

 Not yet, although it could add support in the future.